 You can use https://pub.dev/packages/bloc library, which allows you to avoid boilerplate code.
 It also simplifies error handling and provides additional features like transitions or delegates.
 We use it in production and it looks good and stable.
 An added benefit is that the BLoC approach is simple to implement independently, which removes any additional dependency in your application.

 Unstable 3rd party libraries

 Flutter has an awesome community.
 There are a lot of open-source projects which help thousands of engineers every day.
 Some of these projects are stable, popular and well-maintained.
-However, if you try to find a library which covers unusual cases like you need to work with Bluetooth low energy (BLE), you’re likely to face some challenges, as we did.
+However, if you try to find a library that covers unusual cases like you need to work with Bluetooth low energy (BLE), you’re likely to face some challenges, as we did.

 For example, the most stable library which allows work with BLE is flutter_blue.
 However, if you start typing “BLE” as a query in pub.dev, you won’t find this library at the top of the search results.
-Instead, you’ll find it hidden away at the bottom of the list, together with all of the poorly maintained analogues.
-One of them is just a copy of `flutter_blue` which is stored in the Gitlab instead of Github.
+Instead, you’ll find it hidden away at the bottom of the list, together with all of the poorly maintained analogs.
+One of them is just a copy of `flutter_blue` which is stored in Gitlab instead of Github.
 This makes it quite easy to mistakenly choose the wrong library.